 Lieutenant Chong Chee Boon Kenneth, 37, and First Senior Warrant Officer Nazhan Mohamed Nazi, 40, were both charged with abetting a rash act causing grievous hurt by illegal omission.

 Staff Sergeant Adighazali Suhaimi, 32, was charged with intentionally obstructing the course of justice.

-According to charge sheets, Staff Sgt Nur Fatwa allegedly pushed Cpl Kok into the pump well, resulting in the NSF's drowning.
+According to charge sheets, Fatwa allegedly pushed CPL Kok into the pump well, resulting in the NSF's drowning.

-He was also charged with abetting Staff Sgt Adighazali to delete a video of the incident from his phone.
+He was also charged with abetting Adighazali to delete a video of the incident from his phone.

-1WO Farid is accused of instigating Staff Sgt Nur Fatwa to commit the offence by telling him to push Cpl Kok into the well.
+Farid is accused of instigating Fatwa to commit the offence by telling him to push CPL Kok into the well.

-1SWO Nazhan and Lt Chong allegedly did not stop a group of servicemen from pressuring Cpl Kok to enter the well.
-They are also accused of intentionally aiding the group to commit the offence of causing grievous hurt to Cpl Kok.
+Nazhan and Chong allegedly did not stop a group of servicemen from pressuring CPL Kok to enter the well.
+They are also accused of intentionally aiding the group to commit the offence of causing grievous hurt to CPL Kok.

 The rest of the men are out on bail of S$15,000 and will be back in court on Sep 3.

 The penalties for causing death by a rash act are a maximum jail term of five years and a fine, while the punishments for causing grievous hurt by a rash act are a maximum jail term of four years and a fine of up to S$10,000.

 For obstructing justice, an offender can be jailed for up to seven years and fined.